e-candeloro/Reinforcement-Learning-Maze-Solver/README.md

 At the end of the training, to show the results, a version of the maze with the learned policy is printed.
 After pressing
 ENTER, a small simulation is executed to show how the agents follows the learned policy to reach the end of the maze.
-A simple loop where only the greedy policy Q(S,A) is used for this purpose.
+A simple loop (where the greedy policy Q(S,A) is exploited) is used for this purpose.

-The algorithm was also tested with a custom maze from the labyrint.csv file.
+The algorithm was also tested with a custom maze from the labyrinth.csv file.

 The images below show the maze used, the agent in action and the learned policy.